xwhfut/MarkovBrains/README.md

-# MarkovBrains
+# Markov Brains
 Probability-based MIDI Generator
-Markov Brains is a Probability-based MIDI generator plugin.
-It's based on The principle of Markov Chains, the capstone project of @jyburns.
+Markov Brains is a probability-based MIDI generator plugin that uses Markov chains.
+It's based on the capstone project of @jyburns.
 The plugin is available in VST and VST3 formats.
  ## Installing
 Coming Soon
  ## For Contributors